Why Does Breast Density on a Mammogram Matter?

 Written by: Julie O’Brien Dennis, MD, Jason Wiseman, MD, and Meaghan Mackesy.
 MD

-About Breast Density & Why It Matters
+About Breast Density and Why It Matters

 Breast tissue is made up of two main components: fibroglandular tissue and fatty tissue.
 Breast density describes how much of each type is present in your breasts, as seen on a mammogram.
 There are four classes of breast density: